rajpurkarlab/ReXErr-V1/README.md

 Chest X-Ray Report Errors (ReXErr-v1) Dataset -- Version 1 (v1)

 Chest X-Ray Report Errors (ReXErr-v1) is a new dataset based on MIMIC-CXR and constructed using large language models (LLMs).
 ReXErr-v1 contains synthetic error reports for the vast majority of MIMIC-CXR (200k+ reports).
-We have obtained permission from PhysioNet to host it.
-Please do not reshare without permission.
+Please access the dataset through PhysioNet here.
+This repository contains the code and the prompts used to develop ReXErr-v1.

 ## Error Categories